 Dental Sealants Are Safe For Kids and Cost Effective

 Dental sealants are extremely safe and effective in helping maintain your child’s optimal oral health.
 Dental sealants are not only a protective treatment but a cost effective one as well.
-Shielding your child’s teeth from bacteria that cause tooth decay, dental sealants are both safe and preventive in keeping your child from needing more comprehensive and costly restorative dental treatment in the future.
+Shielding your child’s teeth from bacteria that cause tooth decay, that can lead to toothaches in children, dental sealants are both safe and preventive in keeping your child from needing more comprehensive and costly restorative dental treatment in the future.

 Why Kids Need Dental Sealants?

 Due to the way the teeth are formed, the biting surfaces of all back teeth, as well as some other teeth, have deep grooves and fissures in them.
 It is easy for bacteria collect within these cracks and crevices.
 Sometimes, these bacteria cannot be removed, even with adequate brushing, due to the deepness of the grooves.
 This can become a serious oral health problem and can lead to dental decay.

 For this reason dental sealants become imperative, because with proper practice of dental hygiene at home, regular dental check ups, and suitable follow-up care, they reduce the risk of the formation of the most common cavities in school-aged children by 80-90%.
 Today cavities are almost completely preventable, and studies show, especially when combined with fluoride treatments, making the choice to seal your children’s teeth is one of the very best ways to help them battle the threat of early childhood tooth decay.
 The effectiveness of dental sealants is unarguable.
 Overall, dental sealants can significantly increase and protect the dental health of your children, which in turn promotes their overall health as well.